qaisjp/inf-st/README.md

 ## **Task 1** - Functional Testing

 Functional Testing is a black box testing technique.
-You should use
+You should use `spec-a.pdf` as your specification for input and output.

 You will be required to populate `Task1_Functional.java` with tests that verify the effect that certain input has on the output.